rapolunagarjuna/E-commerce/README.md

  - User Management.
  - Employee Management.
  - Products and Categories Management.
- - Admin Dashboard with various charts for Business Insights
+ - Admin Dashboard with various charts for business insights.
- -
  - Email Notification for Invoice.
  - Containerized the application in docker.